anqurvanillapy/cppl/README.md

     + Polymorphism (virtual functions)
     + Keywords, specifiers, qualifiers, etc.
     + Re-implementataions of some library functions
+    + Security, e.g. some unsafe uses of library functions
     + Misc (notes or some easy hacks)

 License